opensearch-project/documentation-website/_opensearch/query-dsl/full-text.md

 OpenSearch Query DSL provides multiple query types that you can use in your searches.
 ### Match

-Use the `match` query for full-text search on a specific document field.
+Use the `match` query for full-text search of a specific document field.
 The `match` query analyzes the provided search string and returns documents that match any of the string's terms.

-You can use boolean query operators to combine searches.
+You can use Boolean query operators to combine searches.

 <!-- we don't need to include Lucene query definitions >
 Creates a [boolean query](https://lucene.apache.org/core/8_9_0/core/org/apache/lucene/search/BooleanQuery.html) that returns results if the search term is present in the field.